atesoe/atesoe.github.io/README.md

 * [Satori Reader](https://www.satorireader.com/): A site full of curated content to help you read, most things are locked behind a paywall though

 ## Onomatopoeia
-* [Nihongoresources.com](https://github.com/Pomax/nihongoresources.com/blob/master/giongo.txt): Raw text file of Japanese onomatopoeia
+* [Nihongoresources](https://github.com/Pomax/nihongoresources.com/blob/master/giongo.txt): Raw text file full of Japanese onomatopoeia
 * [Sura Sura](http://sura-sura.com/): A Japanese website full of onomatopoeia and images to help you understand their meaning

 ## Other tools and resources: